Auburn Bulletin 2024-2025

 GEOL 3400 STRUCTURAL GEOLOGY (4) LEC.
 3. LAB.
 2. Pr.
 GEOL 2050.
 Fundamentals of rock deformation.
 The mechanics of rock flow, fracture, and folding.
 Geometric techniques of structural analysis.

-GEOL 3650 FIELD CAMP (6) LEC.
+GEOL 3650 ADVANCED FIELD GEOLOGY (3) LEC.
 1. LAB.
 10. Pr.
-GEOL 3400.
+GEOL 3400 and GEOL 3550.
 Instruments and methods used in geological field mapping, interpretation of sedimentary, igneous and metamorphic rocks and deformational analysis.
 Summer only.

 GEOL 4010 SEDIMENTARY PETROLOGY (3) LEC.
 2. LAB.
 2. Pr.
 GEOL 2050.
 Departmental approval.
 Detailed description and classification of sediments and sedimentary rocks with emphasis on interpretation of origins, transport histories, depositional environments and diagnetic histories.